nerabits/Surge-Manual/scripting/common.md

 * script-update-interval: The update interval while using an URL for script-path, in second.
 * debug: Enabling debug mode.
 The script is loaded from the filesystem every time before evaluating it.
 * timeout: The longest-running time for the script.
 The default value is 10s.
+* argument: The script may fetch the value with $argument.

 Parameters for http-request and http-response: